rogaha/www.docker.io/README.md

 * MAILCHIMP_API_KEY

-About the .jmd files
+About the .md files
 --------------------

 Using markdown-formatted text allows separation of content (tekst) and markup (html).
-The extension .jmd is a concatenation of jinja and markdown, and does not really exist elsewhere.
 Depending on your setup you might want to setup your editor to show the content with either markdown highlighting or jinja shortcuts.

 Building CSS from LESS